Storage and SQL Server capacity planning and configuration (SharePoint Server)

 Gather storage and SQL Server space and I/O requirements

 Several SharePoint Server architectural factors influence storage design.
 The key factors are: the amount of content, enabled features, deployed service applications, number of farms, and availability requirements.

 Before you start to plan storage, you should understand the databases that SharePoint Server can use.

 In this section:

 Databases used by SharePoint Server

-The databases that are installed with SharePoint Server 2016 depend on the service applications that are used in the environment.
-All SharePoint Server 2016 environments rely on the SQL Server system databases.
-This section provides a summary of the databases installed with SharePoint Server 2016.
+The databases that are installed with SharePoint Servers 2016 and 2019 depend on the service applications that are used in the environment.
+All SharePoint Server environments rely on the SQL Server system databases.
+This section provides a summary of the databases installed with SharePoint Servers 2016 and 2019.
 For detailed database information, see Database types and descriptions in SharePoint Server.

 The following databases are the SharePoint Server system databases and are installed automatically.